FHappy/Morning-Exercises/README.md

 These are a collection of random logic puzzles I found online and wrote tests for so you can see whether or not you got the answer correct.
 Like everything else in coding, there are a million different ways to solve a problem and __no particularly correct answer__.
 Having said that, you should strive to write **DRY** and readable code.
-I've ranked these according to difficulty, none of these are particularly hard.
+I've ranked these according to difficulty, none of these are extremely hard.
 If you find this fun, I can make some hard problems as well.
 ~~Have fun.~~
 ### ** ¯\\_(ツ)_/¯ **